What is the Difference Between Botox and Fillers?

 What can Botox treat?

 Because Botox affects the muscles, the formula works best on dynamic wrinkles.
 Dynamic wrinkles are those that are only present or worsened with facial expressions.
-Do you have lines in the outer corners of your eyes when you smile?
+Do you have lines at the outer corners of your eyes when you smile?
 Do you have wrinkles on your forehead or between your brows when you frown?
 These are dynamic wrinkles, and Botox can help!
-The results of Botox will become noticeable in in about four days, lasting for up to four months.
+The results of Botox will become noticeable in about four days, lasting for up to four months.

 What are dermal fillers?